 High Andes Extension (3 days)

-Day 1: Antisana reserve.
-This is one of the best high altitude sites in Ecuador.
-On clear days, you can enjoy some of the most dramatic scenery in Ecuador.
-Birding in the shadow of the huge snow cone of Volcan Antisana we will seek out Ecuador’s national bird, the Andean Condor, as well as Black-faced Ibis, the exquisite Ecuadorian Hillstar, and numerous páramo species such as Bar-winged and Stout-billed Cinclodes, Streak-backed and Many-striped Canastero, Andean Tit-Spinetail, and Black-winged Ground-Dove.
-A large lake nearby usually has Andean Teal, Yellow-billed Pintail, Andean Duck, and Silvery Grebe.
-After lunch, we’ll drive over the Andes and stay at Guango Lodge for the night, with great hummer feeders and a rushing river than often has Torrent Duck and White-capped Dipper.
-(Note: on some tours we may stay at a hot spring resort and visit Guango as a day trip).
+Day 1: Antisana Reserve.
+This reserve just east of the city is one of the best high altitude sites in Ecuador.
+On clear days, you can enjoy some of the most dramatic views in Ecuador, and the combination of great scenery and easy birding often mark this as people’s favorite site of the tour.
+Birding in the shadow of the huge snow cone of Volcan Antisana we will seek out Ecuador’s national bird, the Andean Condor, as well as Black-faced (Andean) Ibis, the exquisite Ecuadorian Hillstar, and numerous páramo species such as Chestnut-winged Cinclodes (Bar-winged) and Stout-billed Cinclodes, Streak-backed Canastero, Plain-capped (Paramo) Ground-Tyrant, Paramo Pipit, and Black-winged Ground-Dove.
+A large lake nearby usually has Andean Teal, Yellow-billed Pintail, Ruddy (Andean Duck), and, sometimes, Silvery Grebe.

 Day 3: Departure.
 The extension ends this morning with a transfer to the airport.